-LANIER

-Technical College

-PATHWAY REQUIREMENTS

-To fulfill the state pathway requirements, students must complete the three courses shown in the pathway and take the EOPA (end-of-pathway assessment) where available.
-If successful, students will earn an industry credential.

-CAPSTONE EXPERIENCE FOR ALL PATHWAYS

-Work-Based Learning (WBL) internship opportunities are available in ALL career cluster areas.
+PATHWAY REQUIREMENTS To fulfill the state pathway requirements, students must complete the three courses shown in the pathway and take the COV (Credentials of Value assessment) where available.
+If successful, students will earn an industry credential. ^H Honors Pathway Available CAPSTONE EXPERIENCE FOR ALL PATHWAYS Work-Based Learning (WBL) internship opportunities are available in ALL career cluster areas.
 Please see your school's WBL Coordinator/Career Specialist for additional information.

-Event Coordinator
+Begin TODAY planning for TOMORROW!

+- ^ Meets 4th Science requirement; approved by Board of Regents.

+- ~ Meets 4th Math or World Language requirement for high school graduation.

+Two Computer Science courses from the same pathway will satisfy two years of sequenced foreign language courses for USG Admissions.

+- ¤ Integrated credit can be earned upon completion of pathway.

+- " Embedded credit earned upon completion of course.

 High School Course Descriptions

 The following list of course descriptions encompasses all courses offered in Hall County high schools.
 However, some courses may not have sufficient enrollment to justify instruction each school year.

-\ Georgia Milestones EOC assessment required.
+Georgia Milestones EOC assessment required.

 ENGLISH/LANGUAGE ARTS

-Ninth Grade Literature/Composition\
+Ninth Grade Literature/Composition

 1 Unit

-Ninth Grade Literature/Composition (Honors)\
+Ninth Grade Literature/Composition (Honors)

 CIP #: 23.06100

 Prerequisite: Teacher recommendation for Honors

 Credit Type: L1 or L2; Required for students enrolling in ninth grade for the first time in 2008 or later; core or elective credit for all

 other students.